ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 | **Disk** | 300 GB |
 | **Disk type** | Thin provisioned |
 | **NetworkPrivate A** | Private A |
 {: caption="Table 3.
-NSX-T Manager - controller specifications" caption-side="top"}
+NSX-T Manager - controller specifications" caption-side="bottom"}

 The following figure shows the placement of the NSX managers in relation to the other components in this architecture.